nabto/nabto-embedded-sdk/README.md

 which implements the `nabto_device` library and apps/examples which are using the `nabto_device` library.

+For help on porting of the nabto_device.h interface to a new platform see `doc/platform_integration_howto.md` and `platform_integration_steps/README.md`

 ## Parts of this repository

 The source is split into several parts.